ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.1 for client poll defined in {{pull}}, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.1 requests.
+While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.1 for client pull defined in {{pull}}, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.1 requests.
 If a client only capable of HTTP/1.1 desires to concurrently monitor multiple resources at the same time, it